-How to Create a Serverless Workflow For Puppet With Bolt
+How to Create a Serverless Workflow for Puppet with Bolt

 Want to get started with serverless workflows?
 Find out how Bolt can help in this blog!

-What Is a Serverless Workflow?
+What is a Serverless Workflow?

-A serverless workflow allows you to perform tasks without adding another server to manage.
+Back to topA serverless workflow allows you to perform tasks without adding another server to manage.

 Why Use Bolt to Create a Puppet Serverless Workflow?